BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 ### Passphrase and encryption

-Now we are getting in the nitty gritty of the topic, where we choose a passphrase and apply a cryptographic algorithm to our function.
+Now we are getting in the nitty-gritty of the topic.
+Let's choose a passphrase and apply a cryptographic algorithm to our function.

 Thankfully web browsers expose the [SubtleCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto), which will let us do all that with minimal complications.

+Let's just take a moment to appreciate the reason behind the `SubtleCrypto` name:

+> Warning: This API provides a number of low-level cryptographic primitives.
+It's very easy to misuse them, and the pitfalls involved can be very subtle.

+> Even assuming you use the basic cryptographic functions correctly, secure key management and overall security system design are extremely hard to get right, and are generally the domain of specialist security experts.

-You may wonder why the "subtle" in the name?
-There is an official reason and apparently it's because [the API is very easy to use incorrectly](https://www.w3.org/TR/webcrypto-2/#subtlecrypto-interface).
-So we will try our best, but remember I mostly have no idea what I am doing so you should definitely check with someone else or an AI before using this code for anything serious.
+I certainly don't identify with "specialist security experts", so we will try our best.
+Just try to remember I mostly have no idea what I am doing so you should definitely check with someone else or an AI before using this code for anything serious.

 So here is a helper to encrypt our code string using a passphrase with AES-256-GCM (a modern and secure encryption algorithm):